Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

     - Binding Glib message queue has been added.
     - Memory tracing APIs have been added.
     - App templates for RPMs and TPKs have been added.
-    - Preliminary Javascript debugging via VS code has been added.
+    - Preliminary JavaScript debugging via VS code has been added.

 #### Fixes

 - Lightweight Web Engine
   - SVG defects have been fixed.
   - Flex layout defects have been fixed.
-  - Animated gif defects have been fixed.
+  - Animated GIF defects have been fixed.
 - Lightweight Node.js
   - Visualizing stack traces has been fixed.
   - Thread-safety defects have been fixed.
-  - App Template defects have been fixed.
+  - App template defects have been fixed.

 ### Tizen .NET